Mashbrow/LOGIN-REST-API/README.md

 "/showtime/&lt;date&gt;": returns the shows for a particular date as a json.

 ## USER
-Folder containing the Booking service.
+Folder containing the user service.
 Port:3203
 Host: localhost
 Gets: